Elemental-IRCd/irc/README.md

 ```go
 func (irc *Connection) Connected() bool
 ```
-Returns true if the connection is connected to an IRC server.
+Connected returns true if the connection is connected to an IRC server.

 #### func (*Connection) Disconnect

 ```go
 func (irc *Connection) Disconnect()
 ```
-A disconnect sends all buffered messages (if possible), stops all goroutines and then closes the socket.
+Disconnect sends all buffered messages (if possible), stops all goroutines and then closes the socket.

 #### func (*Connection) ErrorChan